Skip to content

 The order also allows allocations to be made to existing secure tenants and to students occupying hard-to-let accommodation under special arrangements, and homelessness accommodation to be provided to certain asylum seekers who made applications before April 2000 (none of whom appear to now exist).

-Before 1 January 2021, an EEA national and an EEA family member who was exercising one of his/her free movement rights did not require leave to enter or remain in the UK and so was not ‘subject to immigration control’ (See Immigration and asylum Act 1999, s.118(6), 119(4) and Immigration Act 1988, s.7(1), repealed by Immigration and Social Security Co-ordination (EU Withdrawal) Act 2020, schedule 1 para 1).
+Before the Brexit transition period ended (at 11pm on 31 December 2020), EEA nationals and EEA family members who exercised one of their free movement rights did not require leave to enter or remain in the UK and so were not ‘subject to immigration control’.
+(See Immigration and Asylum Act 1999, s.118(6), 119(4) and Immigration Act 1988, s.7(1), repealed by Immigration and Social Security Co-ordination (EU Withdrawal) Act 2020, schedule 1 para 1.)

 Homelessness applications by 'mixed' families